 Financial Panics, events during which bank depositors attempt to

-withdraw their deposits, equity holders sell stock, and market
+withdraw their deposits, equity holders sell stock,

 participants in general seek to liquefy their assets.